X-rays

 Pregnancy and X-rays

 Unborn babies are at greater risk from the effects of X-rays than adults.
-So if you’re pregnant, you won’t be given an X-ray unless there’s an urgent medical reason and there’s no safe alternative.
-If you think you could be pregnant, tell your doctor before your appointment.
-Your doctor will advise you whether or not you should go ahead with the test.
+So if you’re pregnant, your doctor will usually only recommend an X-ray if there’s an urgent medical reason and there’s no safe alternative.
+If you think you could be pregnant, tell your doctor or the X-ray operator before your appointment.
+They will consider if the benefits outweigh the risks and advise you whether or not you should go ahead with the test.

 Looking for prompt access to quality care?